daviaraujocc/log-sense-ai/README.md

 ### Download Sample Logs (Optional)

-If you want to check LOGSENSE with some real-world sample logs, you can download them using the `setup_data.py` script:
+If you want to test LOGSENSE with some real-world sample logs, you can download them using the `setup_data.py` script:

 ```bash
 python setup_data.py --log-type linux